 100+ Things To Do When Kids Are Bored

 When children are engaged in an activity, they spend hours quietly.
-But the question is what to do when bored?
+But the tricky part is finding the right things to do when bored.
 Here are some amazing options.
 No matter what you’re looking for — something entertaining, creative, or educational — this list has everything you need to keep your children engaged.

 Creative Things To Do When Kids Are Bored